 - Your tooth has fractured – There are many reasons that teeth break, large fillings that you have been chewing on for years, you hit your tooth on something, or the tooth is weakened because of decay to name a few.
 Depending on how large, and the location of the break a crown may be the best long-term option to fix the tooth.

 - Your tooth has cracked.
 Some teeth become sensitive because they develop micro-cracks.
 The cracks cause the tooth to flex every time you chew on it, which opens the inside structures of the tooth to the oral environment.
 This is very painful.
 The solution to this is a crown because the crown binds the tooth together so that it will no longer flex when you chew.
 If cracks increase in size, a crown may not be a sufficient solution to resolving this issue.

 - You want to improve the esthetics of your smile or fix crooked teeth – While this is not the only option to improve your smile or fix crooked teeth it is one way to resolve esthetic issues.
 For patients who are interested in transforming their smile, crowns give you the ability to enhance color, esthetics and crowding all at the same time.
-Not all esthetic issues can be resolved with a crown, but if your interested please come in and talk with Dr. Baldwin or Dr. Petersen.
+Not all esthetic issues can be resolved with a crown, but if your interested please come in and talk with Dr. Baldwin.

 What is the difference between a crown and a cap?

 The terms crown or cap mean the same thing.
 The term crown refers to the part of the tooth that is being replaced.
 The term cap gives you a visual that it is like a hat, which goes around, and sits on top of the tooth.

 Yes, there are several different materials that are used to fabricate crowns.
 These are the main categories.